-In part 1 of this article we covered the joining of the boards and the creation of the trenches for the dovetail keys.
-In this part well cover how to cut the dovetail keys and glue them into the trenches .
+In part 1 of this article, we covered the joining of the boards and the creation of the trenches for the dovetail keys.
+In this part well expand on cover how to cut the dovetail keys and glue them into the trenches.

 One of the key points to remember is to cut the keys along the grain of the board to give maximum strength to the shelf.

 As we’ll be using a trimmer to cut the keys, it’s critical that you pay careful attention to clamping the boards into place.
-In my case, the Sydney blue gum that I’m using are recycled tongue and groove floorboards so I was able to screw a sacrificial board about 50mm in from the edge of my bench with the groove facing toward me, then screw a an off cut of pine onto that for additional lateral support.
+In my case, the Sydney blue gum that I’m using is recycled tongue and groove floorboards, so I was able to screw a sacrificial board about 50mm in from the edge of my bench with the groove facing toward me, then screw an offcut of pine onto that for additional lateral support.

 The first step is to attach the fence to the trimmer.
 I’ve attached a piece of melamine to the fence to give the trimmer more support when used in the horizontal position.
-There is a notch cut out of the board to let me see the position of the cutter and to allow the wood chips to be ejected so they don’t clog the cut.
+There is a notch cut out of the board to let me see the location of the cutter and to allow the wood chips to be ejected, so they don’t clog the cut.

 Please use safety glasses or face shield plus a dust mask and earmuffs when using any router

 If you’ve never routed horizontally before make sure you have a go at doing a couple of test cuts first.
-The key points to remember are to keep the base of the rout pressed firmly against the edge of the work piece and the fence pressed firmly down on the top of the piece.
+The key points to remember are to keep the base of the rout pressed firmly against the edge of the workpiece and the fence pushed firmly down on the top of the piece.

 Once you’ve cut the first side unclamp, then flip the piece over, re-clamp and cut the second side.

-The next stage is to free the tail from the work piece and for this I used my band saw.
-My workshop is fairly smalland I don’t have a table saw so all of my rip cuts are done on the band saw then cleaned up with either hand planes or by doing a series of .5mm planeing cuts on the router table.
+The next stage is to free the tail from the workpiece and for this, I used my band saw.
+My workshop is small and I don’t have a table saw, so all of my rip cuts are done on the band saw then cleaned up with either hand planes or by doing a series of .5mm planing cuts on the router table.